apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sweeping chronic fatigue study brings clues but not clarity to mysterious syndrome**
+**Biden administration will impose sanctions on more than 500 targets in response to Navalny death**

-You can read more about it [here](https://www.science.org/content/article/sweeping-chronic-fatigue-study-brings-clues-not-clarity-mysterious-syndrome).
+You can read more about it [here](https://www.cnn.com/2024/02/22/politics/sanctions-russia-navalny-death/index.html).

 ## Requirements
 - Python 3.8